-While it is ok to wonder and learn about these things, our focus should always be applying and sharing the Gospel.
+While it is okay to wonder and learn about these things, our focus should always be applying and sharing the gospel.
 The young women aren’t hindered in serving God by not being allowed to pass the sacrament.
 The truths of the Book of Abraham help us relate to God on a very personal level, regardless of what Egyptologists say.

 With faith in Christ at the center, everything will work out exactly as it needs to.
 Perfectly, no more or no less.